 Have you ever had a delicious Grilled Vidalia Onion?
 If so, then you will LOVE these Air Fryer Vidalia Onions.
+These onions are just as tasty as the grilled version, but there is no need to use the grill when you can easily use the air fryer!

 Tips for Making Air Fryer Vidalia Onions: